jorgecensi/jorgecensi.github.io/_posts/2021/2021-03-22-practice-typing.md

 How many times do you press backspace to fix a word you mistyped?
 I do it very often. 😅

 Even though today's text editors have automatic spellchecking, you need to have accuracy when you're coding to be productive.
-Having that in mind, I've found some cool websites to practice typing and improve my accuracy and try to stay away of hte backspace. 😃
+Having that in mind, I've found some cool websites to practice typing and improve my accuracy and try to stay away of the backspace. 😃

 <!--more-->